hai-vr/documentation/docs/changelogs/animator-as-code.md

   - This now creates Any state from the root machine.
   - Sub-state machines "cannot" have Any state transitions created directly from them.
   - Internally, Any always comes from the root state machine, but visually in the graph, it will come from the sub-state machine.
+- Make sure State and SSM names don't contain a period '.':
+  - If the name of a state contains a period ".", it can cause the animator to misbehave, so sanitize it.
+  - Transitions would not work properly during the runtime execution of the animator.
+  - Apparently this is because sub state machines internally use the dot as a separator.
+  - Sanitize the name so that menu state names such as "J. Inner" don't mess things up.

 ## 1.1.0-beta.7